quintet-sdr/elect-gen/README.md

 ## 🎉 Team

-We are [SDR](https://gitlab.pg.innopolis.university/sdr-sum24/)&mdash;a team of passionate developers and students of Innopolis University aiming to improve our beloved university&CloseCurlyQuote; IT infrastructure.
+We are [SDR](https://gitlab.pg.innopolis.university/sdr-sum24/)&mdash;a team of passionate developers and students of Innopolis University aiming to improve our beloved university&CloseCurlyQuote;s IT infrastructure.
 Our team consists of five members:

 - **[Arsen Galiev](https://gitlab.pg.innopolis.university/a.galiev)** / Front-End Developer
 - **[Asqar Arslanov](https://gitlab.pg.innopolis.university/a.arslanov)** / Front-End Developer